-Halloween is meant to be a fun holiday for little kids.
+Halloween is a fun holiday that children look forward to and plan for all month long, if not longer.
 It can only be fun if it’s also a safe Halloween.
+That is our job as parents while they are out there getting their scares and candy.

 Sure there are the monsters and gruesome decorations intended to scare people but overall most children look forward to dressing up and trick or treating for candy.

 There are, however, some things we parents should be frightened of on Halloween and, no, statistically speaking, tainted candy is not one of them.
-Here are some things to be aware of and some quick tips for a safe Halloween.
+Here are two big dangers to be aware of and some quick tips for a safe Halloween.

-Poor visibility and dark costumes often result in accidents.
+Poor visibility and dark costumes often result in pedestrian/auto accidents.
 As a matter of fact, children are four times more likely to be hit by a car on Halloween than any other night.
 These collisions result in double the number of pedestrian fatalities than the average night.

 (For a short video about this, go to our Safe Halloween Tips video here.)